elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 # Code-related anti-patterns

-This document outlines anti-patterns related to your code and particular Elixir idioms and features.
+This document outlines potential anti-patterns related to your code and particular Elixir idioms and features.

 ## Comments